-uncertainty arising out of possible bias in the structure of a model (e.g. how health states are categorised or the representation of care pathways).
-Assumptions about the model structure should be clearly stated and justified and their impact on cost-effectiveness explored though a series of plausible scenario analyses.

-- bias due to selective use of data sources to inform key parameters (e.g. estimates of relative efficacy, selection of cost data).
+- uncertainty arising out of possible bias in the structure of a model (for example, how health states are categorised or the representation of care pathways).
+Assumptions about the model structure should be clearly stated and justified and their impact on cost-effectiveness explored though a series of plausible scenario analyses. - bias due to selective use of data sources to inform key parameters (for example, estimates of relative efficacy, selection of cost data).
 These inputs must be fully justified and their impact on the uncertainty of the results explored by deterministic sensitivity analysis. - uncertainty associated with the precision of the mean parameter values.
 These inputs should be clearly described and justified and their impact on cost-effectiveness explored through probabilistic sensitivity analysis.

-To illustrate the impact of costs on the results, costs should be varied.
-Where no evidence of cost variation is available, it is pragmatic to vary costs by +/- 20% in one-way sensitivity analyses or using a log normal or gamma distribution in a probabilistic sensitivity analysis.
+Costs should be varied to illustrate the impact of costs on the results.
+Where no evidence of cost variation is available, it is pragmatic to vary costs by +/-20% in one-way sensitivity analyses or using a log normal or gamma distribution in a probabilistic sensitivity analysis.